jeffboody/Lanczos/readme.md

 value then the summation bounds requires a dynamic window.
-The dynamic window is required because as xj moves across the input signal, the number of integer points covered by the stretched kernel may vary depending on the fractional part of xj.
+The dynamic window is required because as xj moves across the input signal, the number of integer points covered by the stretched kernel may vary depending on the position of xj.

 	i0 = floor(-fs*a + 1 + (xj - floor(xj)))
 	i1 = floor(fs*a + (xj - floor(xj)))